Imanimtiaz2001/LED-Music-System/README.md

 # LED-Music-System
 This is an arduino project which is made on esp32(micro controller).
 This system will control the blinking of LEDs with the help of different notes and frequencies of music by making the voltage high or low.
+You can connect the music device directly or via blutooth or wifi with esp32.